-Two specimens that grew on the south side of Ginzton Laboratory are now gone, victims of frost or perhaps construction of the Gravity Probe-B building.
+Two specimens that grew on the south side of Ginzton Laboratory had appeared to be in good condition and had flowered and set fruit.
+They are now gone, victims of frost or perhaps construction of the Gravity Probe-B building.
 No other specimens are known on campus.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 A bit more information about the Ginzton Lab specimens added, from the 1984 version of Trees on the Stanford Campus (Oct 2017, SP).